Feiyu-Yao/Feiyu-Yao.github.io/_pages/about.md

 - International Level:

-• Honorable Mention in Mathematical Contest in Modeling (2018.04).
+&nbsp Honorable Mention in Mathematical Contest in Modeling (2018.04).

-• Silver Award of the 7th China International "Internet plus" College Students Innovation and Entrepreneurship Competition --- Intelligent Fusion Control Algorithm Chip.
+&nbsp Silver Award of the 7th China International "Internet plus" College Students Innovation and Entrepreneurship Competition --- Intelligent Fusion Control Algorithm Chip.

 - National Level:

-• Scholarship, 2017 Ministry of Industry and Information Technology of The P.R.C.
+&nbsp Scholarship, 2017 Ministry of Industry and Information Technology of The P.R.C.
 Innovation and Entrepreneurship Scholarship (2018.05).

-• Scholarship, 2017 Ministry of Industry and Information Technology of The P.R.C.
+&nbsp Scholarship, 2017 Ministry of Industry and Information Technology of The P.R.C.
 Innovation and Entrepreneurship Scholarship (2019.05).

-• Third prize in National Cipher Technology Competition (2018.11).
+&nbsp Third prize in National Cipher Technology Competition (2018.11).

 - Provincial Level:

-• Second prize in Jiangsu Province 14th College Students’ Physics and Experimental Technology Works Innovation Competition (2017.11).
+&nbsp Second prize in Jiangsu Province 14th College Students’ Physics and Experimental Technology Works Innovation Competition (2017.11).

 - Municipal Level:

-• Excellent Intern in Summer Internship for College Students (2018.12).
+&nbsp Excellent Intern in Summer Internship for College Students (2018.12).

-School Level:
+- School Level:

-• Scholarship for People of the Year on Campus in academic year 2018-2019 (Only 10 in NUST) (2019.11).
+&nbsp Scholarship for People of the Year on Campus in academic year 2018-2019 (Only 10 in NUST) (2019.11).

-• Outstanding Graduate Representative (2020.06).
+&nbsp Outstanding Graduate Representative (2020.06).